 People throughout history have tried to use everything they can from a product including the stalks of grain.
 After the grain has been harvested from the stalk, straw remains.
 Since straw accounts for about half of the plant’s yield, it is important to find uses for it.
-For us in the Midwest, we often think of using straw in the garden or as bedding for pets and livestock.
+For those in the Midwest, straw is used in the garden or as bedding for pets and livestock.
 In other parts of the world it is used for thatching on roofs.
 Straw has been used as fuel also.
-However, technology has taken it to the next level and created briquettes which are used in biomass power plants in Europe.
+Technology has taken it to the next level and created briquettes which are used in biomass power plants in Europe.
 The briquettes are being substituted for coal as they are carbon-neutral.
 Throughout history and in many cultures straw has been mixed with different types of dirt and clay to create "cob" which is used as a building material.
-I can remember a time when straw-bale houses were the rage using bales to make up the walls or as insulation.
 You see a lot of small rolled bundles to help control erosion around road constructions.
-I am used to seeing big bales of straw here in the Midwest.
-However, here is one of the strangest things I saw in Norway.

 These creations were taken into the home and often prominently displayed.
 When the new crop was planted the idol was either plowed back into the field or the seed pods harvested and added to the seeds being planted.
 This insured the spirit of the field returned to oversee the new crop.
 Over time various cultures expanded on this practice so that straw gifts were given as good luck tokens for fertility or a blessed home.

 Straw art has evolved into three main categories – weaving/plaiting, marquetry, and Swiss straw embroidery.
 Marquetry is like wood inlay.
 The straw strips are flattened and sometimes dyed.
 Then strips can be put together to create large pieces.
 Martha Stewart has a project on line to create a picture frame with strips of straw.
 Or little pieces of straw are cut and put in place like a mosaic to create elaborate designs and pictures.
-Here is an example I found in a book in my personal collection: Decorative Straw Craft by Barbara Fitch.
+Here is an example found in the book: Decorative Straw Craft by Barbara Fitch.
 This book is available from used book sellers.

 - Japanese Braiding The Art of Kumihimo (1752C)